GDHex/promethiumv2/README.md

 ### Get Faucet

-- Join Stafi Protocol Group: [Click Here](https://t.me/stafi_protocol)
+- Join promethium Protocol Group: [Click Here](https://t.me/promethium_protocol)
-- Join Stafi Faucet Group: [Click Here](https://t.me/StafiFaucet)
+- Join promethium Faucet Group: [Click Here](https://t.me/promethiumFaucet)
 - On the Faucet group, reply /faucet + Account
      + Example: /faucet 35Eb25MdWe3aBuehR3Abx9caw7S68za39aYijvnWB5V3uv3S
-- If your account meets the requirements for issuance, 500 tokens will be automatically distributed to your account, you can view your balance via [Stafi-apps](https://apps.stafi.io).
+- If your account meets the requirements for issuance, 500 tokens will be automatically distributed to your account, you can view your balance via [promethium-apps](https://apps.promethiumchain.org).

 ### Faucet distribution rules

 - Each Telegram account can receive 1 airdrop within 12 hours.
 - Each address can only receive airdrop for 1 time.
-- The address to receive the airdrop needs to be satisfied with: the address prefix should be start with number 2 or 3 ([Create an account](https://docs.stafi.io/guides/account-creation)).
+- The address to receive the airdrop needs to be satisfied with: the address prefix should be start with number 2 or 3 ([Create an account](https://docs.promethiumchain.org/guides/account-creation)).
 - The maximum daily distribution of airdrops is 300, first come first served.
 - The number of each airdrop is a fixed value: 500.